Optical encoders glossary

 An encoder for measuring angle.
 Also called an ‘angular encoder'.

 The term rotary encoder to describe all encoders that measure angle.
 Angle encoders are defined as having an accuracy of better than +/- 5 arc seconds and a line count above 10000.
 Rotary encoders have specifications that fall outside this category.

 Automatic Offset Control.
 A signal processing function that independently adjusts the offset for the output sine and cosine signals.
-This ensures that the output Lissajous is round rather than oval.

 1 arc second is 1/3600 of a degree.